-However some recent works have showed how the streaming of CRs away from their sources and the large CR densities in such regions may induce instabilities that self-confine CRs for times that largely exceed the ones that may be naively expected [23-27], thereby resulting in enhanced near source grammage, conceptually similar to the cocoons mentioned above.
-Although a clear picture of all relevant elements of this problem is not yet available, it is interesting that in a rather independent way, in the last few years several pieces of observations, typically in the form of extended gamma ray halos around pulsar wind nebulae, supernova remnants and star clusters, led to estimates of the diffusion coefficient in these near source regions up to ~100 times smaller than typically inferred for the ISM [28-30].
+However some recent works have showed how the streaming of CRs away from their sources and the large CR densities in such regions may induce instabilities that self-confine CRs for times that largely exceed the ones that may be naively expected [25-27].
+Depending on the ISM conditions around the sources (especially the neutral fraction [28,29]) this may result in enhanced near source grammage, conceptually similar to the cocoons mentioned above.
+Although a clear picture of all relevant elements of this problem is not yet available, it is interesting that in a rather independent way, in the last few years several pieces of observations, typically in the form of extended gamma ray halos around pulsar wind nebulae, supernova remnants and star clusters, led to estimates of the diffusion coefficient in these near source regions up to ~ 100 times smaller than typically inferred for the ISM [30-32].

-In the alternative approaches discussed above [21, 22], the spectral similarity between positrons and both protons and antiprotons forces one to require that the observed positron spectrum is not appreciably affected by radiative losses, again in striking contradiction with the standard scenario, in which energy losses dominate leptons' transport for energies above few GeV.
+In the alternative approaches discussed above [23,24], the spectral similarity between positrons and both protons and antiprotons forces one to require that the observed positron spectrum is not appreciably affected by radiative losses, again in striking contradiction with the standard scenario, in which energy losses dominate leptons' transport for energies above few GeV.
 As pointed out in Ref.
-[21], this requirement implies that the escape time of CRs from the Galaxy in the ~ 10 GeV energy range be of order a few million years rather than the typical value of ~ 100 Myr, as inferred in the standard picture.
-In order to support this finding, it is typically argued that the few existing measurements of the $^{10}Be/^{9}Be$ at low energies suggest a much shorter confinement time than in the standard model [31-33], in which case it may in fact be reasonable that positrons with energy $\leq 1 \text{ TeV}$ may be little affected by radiative losses.
-This conclusion is usually based upon the adoption of some variation of the so-called leaky box model, that is known to be unfit to the description of unstable isotopes, such as 10 Be [34].
+[23], this requirement implies that the escape time of CRs from the Galaxy in the ~ 10 GeV energy range be of order a few million years rather than the typical value of ~100 Myr, as inferred in the standard picture.
+In order to support this finding, it is typically argued that the few existing measurements of the 10Be/9Be at low energies suggest a much shorter confinement time than in the standard model [33-35], in which case it may in fact be reasonable that positrons with energy $\lesssim 1$ TeV may be little affected by radiative losses.
+This conclusion is usually based upon the adoption of some variation of the so-called leaky box model, that is known to be unfit to the description of unstable isotopes, such as 10Be [36].
 The main reason for such limitation is that at low energies the decay of 10Be takes place inside the disc of the Galaxy, in striking contradiction with the basic assumption of the leaky box model.

 Even in the case of diffusion-advection approaches with an infinitely thin disc this situation would be ill described.
-The latter would be an appropriate approach at higher energies, where the Lorentz boosted decay time may exceed the time for escaping the Galactic disc, but until recently no measurement existed of the decaying isotopes at $E \gtrsim 10$ GeV/n, and the existing measurements at lower energies are affected by substantial systematic uncertainties [35-39].
+The latter would be an appropriate approach at higher energies, where the Lorentz boosted decay time may exceed the time for escaping the Galactic disc, but until recently no measurement existed of the decaying isotopes at $E \gtrsim 10 \text{ GeV/n}$, and the existing measurements at lower energies are affected by substantial systematic uncertainties [37-41].